 Kedarnath was the most affected town during the 2013 Flood in North India, The Temple Complex and near all got Damaged.
 But the temple structure Didn’t suffer any major Damage, Apart from a few Cracks.
 Thanks to the Big Rock behind the temple which slides from the mountains during the flood and stopped right behind the temple, which ultimately acted as a barrier, protecting the temple from the Flood.

 HOW TO REACH KEDARNATH TEMPLE

-Kedarnath is 223 km away from the Holy city of Rishikesh, which is about 7-8 Hour of Journey to reach Guptkashi.
-You can Drive from Rishikesh to Guptkashi via Rudraprayag or you may board on the frequent buses that run from Rishikesh to Guptkashi.
+Kedarnath is 223 km away from the Holy city of Rishikesh, which is about 7-8 Hours of Journey to reach Guptkashi.
+You can drive from Rishikesh to Guptkashi via Rudraprayag or you may board the frequent buses that run from Rishikesh to Guptkashi.
 Better to check the Buses schedule on UTC Official Website.

 From Guptkashi, Sharing Jeeps will be there to take you to Sonprayag, which will take about an hour.
 Sonprayag is a small village & the official administration of the Kedarnath temple committee, This is where you can register yourself for the trek to the temple.

 Once you are in Sonprayag, You have to fetch another Sharing jeep which will drop you at the Gaurikund, which is about 3 Km and it would take about 20 minutes to reach Guarikund.

 Gaurikund is situated at an altitude of 6,502 feet above sea level in the Garhwal Himalayas.
 It’s the official gateway to start your 16 Kms trek to the Kedarnath temple.